 This blog page details my direct Backler ancestors who have been traced to Bristol, before moving to the Birmingham area (see the blog page on The Backlers in Birmingham).

-My 4 x great grandfather was Henry Backler (died 1st April 1868 aged 82 in Bedminster, Bristol), who was an anchor smith in the marine industry.
+My 4 x great grandfather was Henry Backler (born 1785 in Haverhill, Suffolk and died 1st April 1868 aged 82 in Bedminster, Bristol), who was an anchor smith in the marine industry.
+In the 1861 census, Henry is shown as being born in Suffolk, Harva Hill (a West Country spelling no doubt).
 Henry and his wife Elizabeth had three children, William Backler in 1818, Elizabeth Backler in 1819 and Mary Ann Backler in 1826.

 My 4 x great grandmother was Elizabeth Backler, who died at the age of 78 (according to her death certificate) at 22 Cathay, Bedminster, Bristol on 12th March 1856, witnessed by her daughter Mary Ann Backler.
 Her husband Henry was described as a foreman anchor smith on the death certificate.
 In the 1851 census Elizabeth was described as a laundress aged 70 (i.e. born 1781 – three years younger than shown on her death certificate).
 She was living at 57 Hope Square, Bedminster, and recorded that she was born in Barnstaple, Devon.
 At the same residence were her daughter Mary Ann, also a laundress, aged 26 and her granddaughters Mabel aged 7 (daughter of Elizabeth) and Louisa aged 1 (daughter of Mary Ann).